Code of Business Conduct and Ethics

-Entering into Contracts
+Entering Into Contracts

 Each time we enter into a business transaction on Splunk’s behalf, there should be sufficient documentation to reflect that it has been approved by our Legal Department and the responsible business owner supporting the arrangement.
 Never sign any contract on behalf of Splunk unless all of the following are met:

-- The contract has been approved by our Legal Department; if you are using an approved Splunk form contract, you don’t need further Legal approval unless changes are made to the form contract or you are using it for other than its intended purpose;
+- The contract has been approved by our Legal Department; if you are using an approved Splunk form contract, you don’t need further Legal approval unless changes are made to the form contract or you are using it for other than its intended purpose

 Reporting Financial or Accounting Irregularities

 We should always fully cooperate and never interfere in any way with the auditing of Splunk’s financial records.
 Similarly, we should never falsify any record or account, including time reports, expense accounts and any other Splunk records.
 We must fully understand and comply with our Policy Regarding Reporting of Accounting and Auditing Matters.
-Immediately report any suspected conduct mentioned above or any irregularities relating to financial integrity or fiscal responsibility, no matter how small, to our Legal Department.
+Immediately report any suspected misconduct mentioned above or any irregularities relating to financial integrity or fiscal responsibility, no matter how small, to our Finance or Legal Department.